What Is an AI Copilot?

 Coding — GitHub Copilot suggests code as you type.
 It completes lines, generates functions from comments, and answers questions in context.
 Cursor and similar tools extend this with deeper agent capabilities.

 Spreadsheets — Excel Copilot and Google Sheets AI help with formulas, charts, and data analysis.
-You work in the sheet; the AI assists.

 Email — Smart compose and reply suggestions in Gmail and Outlook.
 The AI proposes text; you send or edit.